The Azure Blob Filesystem driver (ABFS): A dedicated Azure Storage driver for Hadoop

 Shared Key: This permits users access to ALL resources in the account.
 The key is encrypted and stored in Hadoop configuration.

-Azure Active Directory OAuth Bearer Token: Azure AD bearer tokens are acquired and refreshed by the driver using either the identity of the end user or a configured Service Principal.
+Microsoft Entra ID OAuth Bearer Token: Microsoft Entra bearer tokens are acquired and refreshed by the driver using either the identity of the end user or a configured Service Principal.
 Using this authentication model, all access is authorized on a per-call basis using the identity associated with the supplied token and evaluated against the assigned POSIX Access Control List (ACL).

 Azure Data Lake Storage Gen2 supports only Azure AD v1.0 endpoints.